typeworld/typeworld/Lib/typeworld/api/README.md

 ### backgroundColor

 Publisher’s preferred background color.
-This is meant to go as a background color to the logo at [APIRoot.logo](#user-content-class-apiroot-attribute-logo)
+This is meant to go as a background color to the logo at [APIRoot.logoURL](#user-content-class-apiroot-attribute-logourl)

 __Required:__ False<br />
 __Type:__ Str<br />